Your ultimate wedding guest style guide

 2. Delicate lace is a fantastic summer trend, perfect for showing some skin whilst still retaining your modesty.

 3. Just going to the evening do?
-Fell free to wear a more revealing outfit, but the same rules apply at a wedding as a party: legs or chest; never both.
+Feel free to wear a more revealing outfit, but the same rules apply at a wedding as a party: legs or chest; never both.

 What should I wear if I'm only invited to the evening reception?